ejh243/BrainFANS/sequencing/ATACSeq/README.md

 - `(project-name)` project's directory.

 ##### -requires-
-- packagesPip.txt: list of packages to be installed in pip environment.
+- packagesPip.txt: list of packages to be installed by pip in the conda environment.
 - environment.yml: list of conda packages to be installed in conda.
 - config.r: R config file with data paths and thresholds used in analysis.

 #### -outputs-
 - creates data folder if not found: 2_trimmed, 3_aligned, 4_calledPeaks
+- creates conda environment with required software for later subprocesses of the pipeline.
 - installs R libraries.
--

 ### 1. Pre-analysis (QC and alignment)